CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 {{%notice tip%}}

-You can also show routes in a VRF using the ` ip [-6] route show vrf
+You can also show routes in a VRF using `ip [-6] route show vrf <name>`.
-<vrf-name>  `command.
-This command omits local and broadcast routes,
-which can clutter the output.
+This command omits local and broadcast routes, which can clutter the output.

 {{%/notice%}}

 ## <span>BGP Unnumbered Interfaces with VRF</span>

 [BGP unnumbered interface
-configurations](/version/cumulus-linux-40/Layer-3/Border-Gateway-Protocol---BGP)
+configurations](/version/cumulus-linux-377/Layer-3/Border-Gateway-Protocol---BGP)
 are supported with VRF.
 In BGP unnumbered, there are no addresses on any interface.
 However, debugging tools like `traceroute` need at least a single IP address per node as the node's source IP address.
-Typically, this address is assigned to the loopback device.
+Typically, this address was assigned to the loopback device.
 With VRF, you need a loopback device for each VRF table since VRF is based on interfaces, not IP addresses.
 While Linux does not support multiple loopback devices, it does support the concept of a dummy interface, which is used to achieve